aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### getY() {#getY--}

+<b>@deprecated.</b> Please use the 'y' property instead.
 Gets or gets the y coordinate of the upper top corner  of plot-area bounding box in units of 1/4000 of the chart area.

 ```javascript
 getY() : number;